 The UX team is different from the design and marketing teams.
 Hiring the wrong team for the UX design process or assigning it to the inappropriate team may lead to conflict, and subsequently, failure to achieve consumer satisfaction.
 UX experts should merge both the designers’ and marketers’ experiences, provide excellent communication skills, and avoid being biased to a specific opinion or design style.
 UX experts convert collected data to wireframes and recommendations that should be implemented in later stages.

 UX experts should be able to handle information and process it in different directions, including interaction design, visual design, information design, and developing product functions.
 Hiring a team that lacks these skills will eventually lead to a failed design process and a product that no one wants to use.
+You can use a temporary recruitment agency to help you find qualified candidates and shorten the time it takes to fill your open positions.

 3- UX team does the wrong job